shogrenjacob/DDQ/README.md

 Docs Done Quick DDQ is a command line tool for rapidly generating code-level documentation by simply adding specially formatted comments within your source code.
 DDQ is language-agnostic, and compiles an HTML document with the generated documentation.

 ## Installation
+1. Ensure you have Python installed
+2. Install the required python packages from ```requirements.txt```

 ## Usage
 Simply add a delimited HTML tag to an single-line comment in your source code!